Scoliosis and spine care

 Expandable devices used in growing children with scoliosis:

-MAGnetic expansion control (MAGEC) spinal bracing and distraction system – MAGEC rods are for younger children with curves less than 50 degrees.
+- MAGnetic expansion control (MAGEC) spinal bracing and distraction system – MAGEC rods are another form of growing spine construct for young children.
 With MAGEC rods, a surgical procedure for implantation is required, but the noninvasive lengthening procedure eliminates the need for repeated lengthening surgeries.
 The MAGEC System is composed of two magnetic, telescoping rods that can be gradually lengthened from outside the skin after initial implantation.
-This procedure uses an external remote controller in the outpatient department.
+This procedure uses an external remote controller in the outpatient department every three months.

 Spinal fusion surgery is recommended to correct a curve or stop it from progressing when the patient is still growing and has a curve that is greater than 50 degrees.
 Rods and screws are attached to the curved part of the backbone and the spine is straightened.
-Small pieces of bone graft are then put over the spine; this will grow together with the spinal bone, fusing it into the proper position.
-In addition to improved internal fixation, posterior spinal fusion allows earlier mobilization of the patient.
-A spinal fusion also helps prevent severe deformity and can avoid years of bracing.
+Small pieces of bone graft are then put over the spine.
+This will grow together with the spinal bone, fusing it into the proper position.
+A spinal fusion helps prevent progression to severe deformity.